 Flower essences balance emotions, so to choose the most helpful essences, you’ll need to think about the emotion behind the behavior.
 If you’re not sure what emotions are behind your pup’s reaction, include a selection of the most likely essences.
 Any flower essences that are not on target for the behavior will have nothing to balance, and so will have no effect.

-Elm combats overwhelm and inadequacy to the task at hand.
-Elm is very helpful in overly-stressful situations, as well as for dogs that become overwhelmed easily.
+- Elm combats overwhelm and inadequacy to the task at hand.
+Elm is very helpful in overly stressful situations, as well as for dogs that become overwhelmed easily.

 What could be better – and more normal – than the wiggly excitement and gleeful anticipation so typical of puppies?
 Because this is such a familiar picture, it can be a challenge to pick up on when healthy excitement turns the corner to stress-induced frenetic activity.

-Vervain is a wonderful flower essence for the overly intense, overly impulsive, highly driven personality.
+- Vervain is a wonderful flower essence for the overly intense, overly impulsive, highly driven personality.
 Vervain helps restores appropriate enthusiasm, drive, and restraint.

-Cherry Plum improves self control in dogs prone to giving way to physical or emotional outbursts.
+- Cherry Plum improves self-control in dogs prone to giving way to physical or emotional outbursts.
 Cherry Plum helps improve the ability to communicate unease before it gets to the bursting point.

-Fear, timidity, and lack of confidence
+Bach flower essences for fear, timidity, and lack of confidence in dogs

 Fear and timidity are undoubtedly the primary roadblocks to ease of socialization.
 That said, a degree of initial caution in new situations is most often nothing to be concerned about; most pups will outgrow this behavior, with repeated pleasant experiences.
 For pups with persistent fearfulness or lack of confidence, these flower essences may help “grease the wheels” of your socialization experiences.

-Rock Rose builds and restores steadfast courage in dogs given to extreme fear and panic.
+- Rock Rose builds and restores steadfast courage in dogs given to extreme fear and panic.
 Rock Rose is a wonderful calmative for dogs that either freeze in panic, or try to escape at all costs.

-Larch improves confidence and willingness to try.
+- Larch improves confidence and willingness to try.
 Combine Larch with Mimulus for dogs that hesitate to try due to a negative experience with other dogs, people, or situations.

 Not all dog breeds or individuals are naturally eager to make friends with every new person or animal they meet.
 Some dogs that are affectionate and interactive with family and friends may be naturally indifferent to strangers.
 This “aloof” temperament is a perfectly valid and healthy personality type for many dogs.
-I include this flower essence if you feel your dog’s reserve goes beyond what is normal for his breed(s).
+I include this flower essence if you feel your pup’s reserve goes beyond what is normal for his breed(s).

 Flower essences are an ideal tool in helping counteract socialization and sociability issues.
 Short-term, they can smooth over the occasional rough spot with the confident, well-adjusted dog; long-term, they can bring about profound positive change in traumatized or under-socialized dogs.